-Mallard pallet flow racking solutions can be found in warehouses across multiple industries from automotive, grocery and food service, to retail goods, clothing, manufacturing and many more.
+Mallard pallet flow racking solutions can be found in warehouses across multiple industries from automotive, grocery and foodservice, to retail goods, clothing, manufacturing and many more.
 We understand what it takes to meet similar but different demands for order processing and fulfillment; it’s one of the reasons we created our in-house gravity flow Engineering Testing Lab and also one of the reasons our testing lab has been so successful over the past few years at developing just the right pallet and carton flow solutions to meet customer needs.

-One of those needs recently was for a manufacturing customer who too supplies many different industries with their products.
+One of those needs recently was for a manufacturing customer who also supplies many different industries with their products.
 Pallet flow rack looked like a good option for their storage and fulfillment process but which pallet flow racking system would best suit the varied inventory and importantly the extreme weight variances of the inventory.
-Our lab ran two simulated pallet flow test with different system designs to hone in on an answer.
+Our lab ran two simulated pallet flow tests with different system designs to hone in on an answer.

-The customer supplied good quality and conditioned pallets for the test.
+The customer supplied good quality and condition pallets for the test.
 The pallets were smaller than standard GMA pallets at 32” x 45” each and the load sizes tested ranged from 400, 900 and 1500 lbs.

 - Full roller pallet flow test

 - Indirect mount speed controllers at 36” intervals